jahrik/docker-swarm-monitor/PART_02.md

 ![pihole.png](https://github.com/jahrik/docker-swarm-monitor/blob/master/images/pihole.png?raw=true)

 Seeing the results and experiencing an increase in query speeds, was worth the hour or so of fussing with pfsense.
 Finally, disabling DHCP and DNS forwarding altogether on the firewall and just letting Pi-Hole handle it, worked.
-The dashboard that comes with pihole is great and really all you need for this service, but it's also nice to have these metrics in the same location as other monitoring tools and graphs.
+The dashboard that comes with pihole is great and really all you need for this service, but it's also nice to have those metrics in the same location as other monitoring tools and graphs.

 ## Pihole exporter

-**where pihole_host_ip is the ip or hostname of pihole**
+* where `pihole_host_ip` is the ip or hostname of pihole

 One way to accomplish this is with the [pihole_exporter](https://github.com/nlamirault/pihole_exporter) for prometheus.
 I fought with this for a good hour before getting it to work.
 Eventually building it from source with docker and pushing it up to docker hub to pull into swarm at stack creation time.